aaron9589/esphome-for-model-railroading/README.md

 <img src="_img/detectors_installed.jpg" alt="img" style="zoom:13%;" />

+### Additional Detector Notes

+- Blocks are highly variable and will require tuning.
+Don't wire them all at once and test because you'll most likely need to make changes!
+(I speak from experience here)
+- The coil is quite sensitive.
+Try with the coil straight through before adding additional windings.
+- Plug the detector straight into the running ESP.
+Ensure there is nothing on the track.
+If it flicks straight to occupied with nothing on the track, reduce the number of windings.
+  - If it detects nothing when a load is placed on the track, try adding additional windings.
+  - If you can't maintain the two states without modifying the winding - reset back to a single wire through the coil, and add a 10K potentiometer (something like [this](https://www.jaycar.com.au/10k-ohm-linear-b-single-gang-9mm-potentiometer/p/RP8510)) across the two ends of the detector coil on the board for finer adjustment.

 ### Integration with ESPHome

 So you've built your first board.
 Now we're going to get it integrated with ESPHome, detect a train on your track, and feed this information back to MQTT.